DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

 ## Modifying end date of Recurrence

-To change the end date of the Recurrence, simply make a Put as the example.
+To change the end date of the Recurrence, just do a Put as the example.

 ### Request